altermo/vim-plugin-list/README.md

   * [rcarriga/nvim-notify](https://github.com/rcarriga/nvim-notify) : fancy, configurable, notification manager
   * [rktjmp/highlight-current-n.nvim](https://github.com/rktjmp/highlight-current-n.nvim) : highlights the current /, ? or * match under your cursor when pressing n or N and gets out of the way afterwards
   * [romainl/vim-cool](https://github.com/romainl/vim-cool) : disables search highlighting when you are done searching and re-enables it when you search again
+  * [smiteshp/nvim-gps](https://github.com/smiteshp/nvim-gps) : Take this handy dandy gps with you on your coding adventures and always know where you are
+  * [smiteshp/nvim-navic](https://github.com/smiteshp/nvim-navic) : A simple statusline/winbar component that uses LSP to show your current code context
   * [tadaa/vimade](https://github.com/tadaa/vimade) : fades your inactive buffers and preserves syntax highlighting
   * [tjdevries/train.nvim](https://github.com/tjdevries/train.nvim) : Train yourself with vim motions and make your own train tracks
   * [tversteeg/registers.nvim](https://github.com/tversteeg/registers.nvim) : Show register content when you try to access it